hackclub/hackclub/workshops/Flask_quote_generator/README.md

 ![present](https://cloud-8ec0u6szu.vercel.app/0garfield.gif)

 By default, Flask looks for any HTML files you pass to the `render_template` function in a folder called `templates`.
 On the sidebar on the left of your repl, click on the folder called `templates` to open it.
 Then, open the `index.html` file inside it.
-Add the following code to the `index.html` file:
+Inside, you should see the following code:

 ```html
 <!DOCTYPE html>